termux/termux-gui/Protocol.md

 - The plugin sends back the corresponding *Response message.

 The only exception to this is the addBuffer method:
-Instead of a response message the plugin just sends one byte with a file descriptor as ancillary data.
+Instead of a response message the plugin sends a 32 bit big-endian signed integer and after that one byte with a file descriptor as ancillary data.
-If there is no ancillary data, the request failed.
-The value of the byte can be discarded.
+If the integer is negative, a buffer could not be created and there will be no byte with a file descriptor.

 The events are a stream of Event messages with the actual Event inside the event oneof.